Rocío Monasterio

-Rocío Monasterio San Martín (born 1974) is a Spanish–Cuban architect, businesswoman and national-conservative politician.
-The leader of the Madrid branch of the Spanish political party Vox, she serves as a member of the 11th term of the Assembly of Madrid.
+Rocío Monasterio San Martín (born 4 February 1974) is a Spanish-Cuban architect, businesswoman and politician.
+She was the leader of the Madrid branch of the right-wing Spanish political party Vox, and served as a member of the 11th term of the Assembly of Madrid until 10 October 2024, when she resigned from all political positions after being removed from regional leadership by the party’s national executive.

 Biography

 Born on 4 February 1974 her birthplace is equally reported to be either Cuba or Madrid.
 Monasterio has claimed that her birthplace is Madrid.
 Her Cuban ancestors were large landowners in Cienfuegos.
 They also owned the Manuelita sugar mill and the Compañía Azucarera Atlántica del Golfo, which was listed on the New York Stock Exchange.
 The family had links with the Fulgencio Batista regime.
 Some of the Monasterio family's properties were nationalised in the 1960s following the Cuban revolution, leading some of the family to immigrate to Spain.
 Her father opened the first KFC in Spain.